How do you keep track of your rows in knitting?

 Highlighting rows in the printed pattern

 If you are knitting a project with a long, complicated pattern, it can be constructive to print a copy of the pattern to keep beside you.
 That will allow you to mark the rows in the pattern, as you complete them.
 I recommend using a highlighter.
 Some knitters will put a post-it under the row they are currently knitting, and while this works, you risk the post-it falling off.
 Colored, but see-through tape is a better solution.
 You might need additional means of counting your rows, such as a mechanical row counter or tally marks if the pattern has instructions to continue in the established pattern for a specific amount of rows.
-Sometimes the pattern will instead specify the inches or cm you should knit, and all you’ll need is a measuring tape.
+Sometimes the pattern will instead specify the inches or cm you should knit, and all you’ll need is a tape measure.

 Row counting on mobile apps